dash identifies intraspexion as part of the its collaboration platform at the british legal tech forum

 for Its Inaugural List of 2018 Legal AI Leaders

-On January 31, 2018, Intraspexion was named an artificial intelligence leader in the inaugural issue of Legal AI Leaders, a supplement to The National Law Journal.
+In its February 2018 issue, The National Law Journal named Intraspexion as one of its Legal AI Leaders.
 Intraspexion is proud to be listed along with Bloomberg Law, IBM, LexisNexis, Thomson Reuters, and the other legal AI innovators.
 Our selection highlights our patented use of Deep Learning software and where AI is headed within the Corporate Law Departments of the Future.

 You can access the Legal AI Leaders ebook by clicking here.

-On January 29, 2018, Disruption Daily reviewed and listed Intraspexion and nine other AI "prediction" firms.
-In order, they are: Intraspexion, CS Disco, Brainspace, Ravel Law (acquired by LexisNexis), Lex Machina (acquired by LexisNexis), LexPredict, Premonition, Docket Alarm )acquired by FastCase), Everlaw, and Proofpoint.
+On January 29, 2018, Disruptor Daily reviewed and listed Intraspexion first among nine other AI "prediction" firms.
+In order, Disruptor Daily's "prediction" companies are: Intraspexion, CS Disco, Brainspace, Ravel Law (acquired by LexisNexis), Lex Machina (acquired by LexisNexis), LexPredict, Premonition, Docket Alarm )acquired by FastCase), Everlaw, and Proofpoint.

 The article is linked here.